 What is a multi-level IVR?

-With a multi-level IVR a caller can input numerous stages of instructions in various menus to be routed to a specific end goal.
+With a multi-level IVR, a caller can input numerous stages of instructions in various menus to be routed to a specific end goal.
 For instance, English > Billing > App development > Android and so on and so forth.
-While a simplistic IVR system usually allow only one initial option or two a complex multi-level IVR would offer various levels to the callers to have their calls routed accurately in a large organization with many departments and verticals.
+While a simplistic IVR system usually allows only one initial option or two a complex multi-level IVR would offer various levels to the callers to have their calls routed accurately in a large organization with many departments and verticals.

 While a simple IVR is usually easier for the callers to go through, they do not often do the job of sorting customers, rightly.
 However, if a less specialized agent in that particular field of work handles a call, the chances of resolution will be minimized and the chances of escalating the call to higher authorities will increase.